jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 To set up Flask simply follow these steps which can be found on the <a href="http://flask.pocoo.org/">Flask site</a>:

-Firstly, create a python file - I called mine test-python.py - containing the following:
+Firstly, create a Python file - I called mine test-python.py - containing the following:

 <p align="center"><img src="/images/4-http/python-file.png"
      alt="Python code closeup" width="70%" /></p>

-Then create a file containing shell script (I called mine test-shellscsript.sh) containing the file name for your python file:
+Then create a file containing shell script - I called mine test-shellscsript.sh - containing the file name for your Python file:

 <p align="center"><img src="/images/4-http/shell-script.png"
      alt="shell script closeup" width="70%" /></p>

 <br>
-### Opening a port to listen for an http request
+### Opening a port to listen for an HTTP request

 In order for our application to be able to listen for an HTTP request it needs to be bound to an open port.
 The next steps are how I did this.